-11.1.1 Twaweza shall normally pay up to 5% of the total activity costs towards organizational overheads where overhead covers generally administrative support (such as to universities, think tank/research firms, and consultancy firms).

-11.1.2 Where overhead covers specific technical and/or programmatic oversight and quality assurance, such as managing survey firms, cleaning data, and editing material, Twaweza shall pay up to 15% of overhead costs.

-11.1.3 Where the ceilings detailed above are seen to be inadequate to cover actual costs, organizations may opt to provide a detailed budget for specific services and outputs that shall be provided to the activity instead of overhead amounts, payable upon delivery of such services and outputs.
+- 11.1.1 Twaweza shall normally pay up to 5% of the total activity costs towards organisational overheads, where overhead generally covers administrative support (such as to universities, think tank/research firms, and consultancy firms). - 11.1.2 Where overhead covers specific technical and/or programmatic oversight and quality assurance, such as managing survey firms, cleaning data, and editing material, Twaweza shall pay up to 15% of overhead costs. - 11.1.3 Where the ceilings detailed above are seen to be inadequate to cover actual costs, organisations may opt to provide a detailed budget for specific services and outputs that shall be provided to the activity instead of overhead amounts, payable upon delivery of such services and outputs.